cms-opendata-workshop/workshop2022-lesson-luminosity/_episodes/03-calculating-luminosity.md

 > ## Further Information
-> More information can be found in the [Reference](../reference.html) section and in the [CMS Guide on how to calculate luminosity](https://opendata.cern.ch/docs/cms-guide-luminosity-calculation).
+> More information can be found in the [Reference](../reference.html) section, and more information on how to conduct common queries is in the [CMS Guide on how to calculate luminosity](https://opendata.cern.ch/docs/cms-guide-luminosity-calculation).
 {: .callout}

 {% include links.md %}